 - Your medical history

-As each plan is tailored around your individual care needs and priorities, there is no “fixed price” for a care plan.
-Your medical history and current health are taken into account to arrive at a purchase price.
+As each plan is tailored around your individual care needs and priorities, and there is no ‘fixed price’ for a care plan.

 There are lots of different immediate needs annuities on the market, and it’s important that you shop around to find the right policy for you.
 Find out more here.

 It’s imperative to always seek independent advice when considering taking out an immediate needs annuity.

 - Peace of mind knowing that your care needs are continually paid for

 - For an extra payment, you can purchase protection in case you pass away

 - Arrange for fixed payments or payments to change with inflation

 Disadvantages of an immediate needs annuity